mykljohn/django-oscar-support/README.rst

 #.
 Reply to a customer with a message.
 #.
 Make a note on the ticket for internal use.
 #.
 Assign tickets to a staff user.

-Features currently in the making:

 #.
-Relating a ticket to products, orders or order lines
+Relating a ticket to products, orders or order lines(User case: only staff can do it, staff take al information from attached files (invoices for example))
 #.
 Allow file attachments

+Features currently in the making:

 #.
 Integrate with Oscar's alert system to notify the user of new replies.
 #.
 Add templating for messages in the dashboard for quicker replies.